top of page

 When To Begin More Structured Sleep Training:

 0-4 months: No structured or restrictive interventions.
 Slow and interactive strategies (low/no cry) are okay.
+For example, our 0-6 month class guides you through how to implement baby-led approaches.

 How Many Feedings? (typical patterns, may vary for some babies)

-3-4 months: First 4-5 hours without a feeding, then 2-3 feedings, 9-11 h night.
+3-4 months: First 4-5 hours without a feeding, then 2-3 feedings, 9-11 h night

 4-6 months: First 5-8 hours without feeding, then 1-2 feedings, 10.5 – 12 h night

-6-9 months: First 7-9 hours without feeding, then 0-1 feedings, 10.5 – 12 h night
+6-9 months: First 7-9 hours without feeding, then 1 feeding, 10.5 – 12 h night

 9+ months: Usually parents' choice, may be helpful for extended breastfeeding, 10.5 – 12 h night